Priyanshu4/repodump/PROMPT.md

 ## Inclusions and Exclusions
 Inclusion and exclusion patterns should be applied in this order:
-1. All files not matching the filters are excluded
+1. Filter patterns: Files that do match these patterns should be excluded
-2. All files matching the exclude patterns (including the `.gitignore` and always excluded patterns) are excluded
+2. Exclude patterns: Files matching these patterns are excluded (including `.gitignore` and always-excluded patterns like `.git/`)
-3. All files matching the include patterns are re-included.
+3. Include patterns: Files matching these patterns are re-included, overriding exclusions
+4. Content-only patterns: Applied after structure filters to control file content inclusion

 Exclusions that only apply to content should be applied after exclusions that apply to both content and directory structure.
 For instance, `--filter-files` should be applied after `--filter`.